 There are lots of different ways you can utilise shadows as the main element of a creative photo.
-Here at iPhotography we want to give you some ideas and tips on photographing shadows, so that hopefully we will inspire you to try some of these out for yourself.
+I want to give you some ideas and tips on photographing abstract shadows.
+Hopefully, it will inspire you to try some of these out for yourself.

-Photographers tend to focus on light within their images; without the balance of light and shadow, images can lack dimension and texture – the overall result can then end up, well… flat.
+Photographers tend to focus on light within their images.
+Without the balance of light and shadow, images can lack dimension and texture.
+The overall result can then end up flat.

-In fact, we often think of light as one of the most important aspects of photography.
-Shadows tend to be considered as less important – they are after all, created by a lack of light.
+In fact, I often think of light as one of the most important aspects of photography.
+Abstract shadows tend to be considered as less important.
+They are after all, created by a lack of light.
 However, this could be a major mistake to make, for light is nothing without shadow and vice versa!

-Tip: When framing and deciding on composition for your shot make sure you pay attention to the surrounding light and shadows.
-They can be used to enhance your images, but equally they can create a distraction – so consider your angles and positions before you start.
+When framing and deciding on composition for your shot make sure you pay attention to the surrounding light and shadows.
+They can be used to enhance your images, but equally they can create a distraction.
+Consider your angles and positions before you start.

-So now we’ve got you thinking, let’s get the ball rolling!
-It’s time to get out there and make shadows the focal point and feature subject of our shots.
+Now I got you thinking, let’s get the ball rolling!
+It’s time to get out there and make shadows the focal point and feature the subject of our shots.

-No, we are not crazy!
 Follow along and decide for yourself.
 Why not consider taking a picture of a shadow rather than the subject itself?
-In this case, shots that work typically well are those of: people, animals, trees, shrubs, bikes – basically objects that are easily recognisable and relatable.
+In this case, shots that work typically well are those of people, animals, trees, shrubs, bikes – basically objects that are easily recognisable and relatable.

 Using shadow and light can be used as a way of emphasising a sense of depth and distance in a shot.
 This ultimately allows you to create images with a strong element of dimension.